boblauer/cachegoose/README.md

 });
 ```

-That's pretty much it.
-Just insert `.cache()` into the queries you want to cache, and they will be cached.
+Insert `.cache()` into the queries you want to cache, and they will be cached.
 Works with `select`, `lean`, `sort`, and anything else that will modify the results of a query.

+## Caching populated documents ##

+When a document is returned from the cache, cachegoose will [hydrate](http://mongoosejs.com/docs/api.html#model_Model.hydrate) it, which allows you to use it's virtuals/methods.
+Hydrating a populated document will discard any populated fields (see [Automattic/mongoose#4727](https://github.com/Automattic/mongoose/issues/4727)).
+To cache populated documents without losing child documents, you must use `.lean()`, however if you do this you will not be able to use any virtuals/methods (it will be a plain object).

 ## Test ##
 npm test